Mummies galore, with recycled cardboard inner tubes.

 I have presented two different styles of Mummies made from recycled cardboard inner tubes.

-One is easier to make and the other just with a little bit more to it, with arms and legs.
+One is easier to make and the other just has a little bit more to it, with arms and legs.

-Both have the same resources and you will become more skillful as you proceed with the turning and tacking in the strands of crepe paper, which in this case represents the bandage.
+Both have the same resources and you will become more skilful as you proceed with the turning and tacking in the strands of crepe paper, which in this case represents the bandage

-For kids, it’s a good practice of dexterity and it’s all about practice, practice, practice which ultimately, makes perfect.
+It’s good practice for kids to work on their fine motor skills, and it’s all about practice, practice, practice which makes perfect.

-They are discovering tools, cutting handling, and moving, a skill that will get better with time.
+They are discovering tools, cutting handling, and moving, a skill that will improve with time.

 So let’s have fun making these Mummies galore, with recycled inner tubes!